darrencheng97/Book-Notes-Project/README.md

 # Book-Notes-Project
-The Book Note Capstone Project

-# Book-Notes-Project
-The Book Note Capstone Project
+The Book Note Capstone Project.

 A full-stack web application for managing and reviewing books that I have read.